Zynorthis/Zynorthis.github.io/README.md

 # Zynorthis.github.io

-My software developer portfolio website
+My personal software development portfolio website.
+The website was created using HTML and CSS with added technologies such as [Google Fonts](https://fonts.google.com/) and [Font Awesome](https://fontawesome.com/).